BITSS-OPA/opa-deworming/code/06_npv_deltaearnings.md

 # explain K better (and others?) in documentation - DONE
 # put all costs in PPP units - DONE
 # edit methodology section
+# get rid of .02. take sum of vector instead of mean and refer to Baird et. al.

 # TIME-VARIANT INPUTS (may need to be updated)